Chrezm/Minerva/README.md

 * Bizhawk (`emu_bizhawk`)
 * Gens (`emu_gens`)

-To load a particular game script, open `minerva.lua` and replace the line `game = scr_...` with the name of the file of the game you want to run, usually a `scr_` file.
+To load a particular game script, open `environment.lua` and replace the line `game = scr_...` with the name of the file of the game you want to run, usually a `scr_` file.
 Please do not include `.lua`.

-To load a particular emulator, open `minerva.lua` and replace the line `emu = emu_...` with the name of the file of the emulator you want to run, usually a `emu_` file.
+To load a particular emulator, open `environment.lua` and replace the line `emu = emu_...` with the name of the file of the emulator you want to run, usually a `emu_` file.
 Please do not include `.lua`.

 If you have any questions, please contact the author on Discord (Chrezm#2889).